cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Do I have to pay for {{ site.data.products.serverless }}?

-No, you can create a {{ site.data.products.serverless }} cluster that is free forever.
-If you choose to set a spend limit for your cluster, you will only be charged for the resources you use up to your spend limit.
+No, you can create one {{ site.data.products.serverless }} cluster that is free forever.
+If you choose to set a resource limit for your cluster, you will only be charged for the resources you use up to your limits.

 ### What regions are available for {{ site.data.products.serverless }} clusters?